0xvandex/X-OR-Agent/README.md

 Test only within authorized boundaries
 ```

-Credentials should never be hard-coded into agent definitions, Skills, or repository files.
+Credentials should never be hard-coded into agent Credit

+Full credit to Monesgoda for creating the original Offensive Agents project and establishing the initial OpenCode-based multi-agent penetration-testing architecture.

+Original repository:

+https://github.com/Monesgoda/offensive-Agent-sdefinitions, Skills, or repository files.

 ---